-Our direct and indirect competitors, whether they are online legal document providers, legal plan providers, law firms, accounting firms, solo attorneys or large internet providers, may also be developing innovative and cost-effective services that target our existing and potential customers.
-In recent years, we have seen certain online competitors target more price conscious customers by offering business formation transactions at little or no charge while cross-selling subscription compliance services.
-We expect to face increasing competition from offline and online legal services providers in our market, and our failure to effectively compete with these providers could result in revenue reductions, reduced margins, and loss of market share, any of which could materially and adversely affect our business, results of operations, financial condition and future prospects.
+We expect to face increasing competition from offline and online service providers in our markets.
+For example, in recent years, we, along with some of our online competitors, began to target more price conscious customers by offering business formation transactions at little or no charge while cross-selling compliance and other business services.
+Our failure to effectively compete with our competitors could result in lower revenue, reduced margins, and loss of market share, any of which could materially and adversely affect our business, results of operations, financial condition and future prospects.

-We believe competitive factors for our services include ease of use, breadth of offerings, brand name recognition, reputation, price, quality and customer service and that we compare favorably on all these bases.
+We believe the primary competitive factors on which we compete include ease of use, breadth of offerings, brand name recognition, reputation, price, quality and customer service.
+We believe we compare favorably on all these bases and our ability to remain competitive will largely depend on our ongoing performance in these areas.